A-JMinor/Solvent_Screening_Ionic_Liquids_Systems_GNN/README.md

 ### Prerequisites

-Ensure you have Python installed (version: 3.8 or higher).
+Ensure you have Python installed (we tested with 3.10).
 It is advised to create a virtual environment before installing dependencies.

 ```
-python -m venv venv
+python -m venv gnn_solv_screen
-source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+gnn_solv_screen\Scripts\activate
 ```

 Then, clone this repository and enter the working folder: